ychgh/vincent_ai_tutor/Guides/How to use Smart Learner.md

 When there is an unusual output such as:

-- Mr. Ranedeer outputting the function name
+- Smart Learner outputting the function name
 - Multiple lessons are being taught in one response
-- Mr. Ranedeer doesn't execute the `init` function correctly
+- Smart Learner doesn't execute the `init` function correctly

 All you have to do is resend and the GPT-4 will redo the desired output.